CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/aiSystemsAsIntelligentAgents.md

 - 3 possible actions that the agent can perform

-- The agent correctly percieves its location and whether that location contains dirt
+- The agent correctly perceives its location and whether that location contains dirt

 Under these conditions, the agent function shown in the above table is intelligent/rational

 ***

-##PEAS Analysis
+## PEAS Analysis

 **P**erformance Measure, **E**nvironment, **A**ctuators, **S**ensors

 - Designing an intelligent agent involves specifying each of these

-- Obviously, the performance measure depends on sensors and actators
+- Obviously, the performance measure depends on sensors and actuators

 - Actuators determine the effects that the agent has on the environment

 -

-####Examples:
+#### Examples:

 - Automated taxi driver